zyzshishui/miles/docs/en/get_started/usage.md

     Where:

-      - `args`: The complete arguments used for the slime run.
+      - `args`: The complete arguments used for the miles run.

       - `rollout_id`: The ID of the current data generation round, used to ensure data order when resuming training.

-      - `data_buffer`: A globally unique data buffer in slime, which can be used to get initial prompts, data IDs, and store partially generated samples for later use.
+      - `data_buffer`: A globally unique data buffer in miles, which can be used to get initial prompts, data IDs, and store partially generated samples for later use.

       - `evaluation`: A boolean indicating if the rollout is for evaluation.
 You can configure a separate evaluation function using `--eval-function-path`.

-      - The returned `Sample` type is defined in [slime/utils/types.py](../../slime/utils/types.py).
+      - The returned `Sample` type is defined in [miles/utils/types.py](../../miles/utils/types.py).
 When implementing, you need to ensure the following fields are correctly set:

           - `tokens`: The tokens for the prompt + response.
           - `response_length`: The total length of the response.
 For multi-turn tasks, this is the length of the tokens remaining after the first-turn prompt.